tw-in-js/twind/docs/handbook/index.md

 | styled-components@5.2.1 | x 38,284 ops/sec ±0.48% (93 runs sampled) |

 For a more detailed testing summary please see the [benchmarks](https://github.com/tw-in-js/twind/blob/main/benchmarks) directory.

-### Inspiration

-It would be untrue to suggest that the design here is totally original.
-Other than the founders' initial attempts at implementing such a module ([oceanwind](https://github.com/lukejacksonn/oceanwind) and [beamwind](https://github.com/kenoxa/beamwind)) we are truly standing on the shoulders of giants.

-- [Tailwind](https://tailwindcss.com/): created a wonderfully thought out API on which the compiler's grammar was defined.
-- [styled-components](https://styled-components.com/): implemented and popularized the advantages of doing CSS-in-JS.
-- [htm](https://github.com/developit/htm): a JSX compiler that proved there is merit in doing runtime compilation of DSLs like JSX.
-- [goober](https://github.com/cristianbote/goober): an impossibly small yet efficient CSS-in-JS implementation that defines critical module features.
-- [otion](https://github.com/kripod/otion): the first CSS-in-JS solution specifically oriented around handling CSS in an atomic fashion.
-- [clsx](https://github.com/lukeed/clsx): a tiny utility for constructing class name strings conditionally.
-- [style-vendorizer](https://github.com/kripod/style-vendorizer): essential CSS prefixing helpers in less than 1KB of JavaScript.
-- [CSSType](https://github.com/frenic/csstype): providing autocompletion and type checking for CSS properties and values.